Finistere/antidote/README.rst

         pass

-IMHO, this makes Antidote on of the, if not the, most maintainable dependency injection library.
+IMHO, this makes Antidote one of the, if not the, most maintainable dependency injection library.
 There is no container to manage and you can always understand the wiring easily.

 Dependency injection is about removing the responsibility of building